Dave Grohl discography

 Throughout his tenure with Scream and Nirvana, Grohl worked on crafting material of his own.
 Using the pseudonym Late!, Grohl released the album Pocketwatch (1992), on which he performed all instruments and vocals.
 This recording method was adopted three years later with Foo Fighters (1995), another album performed entirely by Grohl.
 After acquiring band members to help support the release, Foo Fighters quickly transformed into a group fronted by Grohl.
 The band has gone on to release a total of ten studio albums and three EPs to date, in addition to the live album Skin and Bones (2006) and their career spanning Greatest Hits (2009).
 As of 2015, Foo Fighters have sold over 12 million albums in the U.S.

 Grohl appeared as drummer of The Backbeat Band, who recorded music for the film Backbeat (1994).
 Although recorded in 1990, Harlingtox A.D. would mark Grohl's only appearance as a bassist, with the release of Harlingtox Angel Divine (1996).
 He appeared for the first time as David Grohl, credited for the music to the film Touch (1997), which also included the resurrection of his former moniker Late! on select tracks.
 In 2000, Grohl began work on the heavy metal side project Probot (2004), writing and performing the majority of the music himself.

 While remaining active with Foo Fighters, Grohl has also contributed to an assortment of releases by other artists, ranging from solo acts such as Tony Iommi, David Bowie, Slash, and Michael Jackson to rock groups including Tenacious D, Queens of the Stone Age, Killing Joke, and Nine Inch Nails, among many others (see also: collaborations).
 Grohl contributed the track "Vile" to the soundtrack of the documentary film Rising Sun: The Legend of Skateboarder Christian Hosoi (2006).

-In 2009, along with Josh Homme and John Paul Jones, he joined supergroup Them Crooked Vultures as the drummer and released the bands' self-titled debut.
+In 2009, along with Josh Homme and John Paul Jones, he co-founded the supergroup Them Crooked Vultures for which he plays drums.
+The band released one self-titled studio album.